Saturated Fats Foods What You Need to Know

 Replacing Saturated Fats with Healthier Fats

-To improve heart health, swap foods high in saturated fats for those with healthier fats.
-This includes polyunsaturated and monounsaturated fats.
-Polyunsaturated fats are in fatty fish, nuts, and oils.
-They help lower cholesterol and reduce inflammation12.
-Monounsaturated fats are in avocados, olive oil, and nuts.
-They’re a good swap for saturated fats, keeping cholesterol healthy and supporting heart function13.
+Polyunsaturated fats are in fatty fish nuts and oils.
+They help lower cholesterol and reduce inflammation.
+Monounsaturated fats are in avocados olive oil and nuts.
+They’re a good swap for saturated fats, keeping cholesterol healthy and supporting heart function.

 The Benefits of Polyunsaturated Fats

-Monounsaturated Fats: A Better Alternative
+Monounsaturated Fats A Better Alternative

 Switching to monounsaturated fats can lower bad cholesterol and triglycerides.
-This reduces the risk of heart and blood vessel diseases13.
-Avocadoes, nuts, seeds, and whole grains are good sources of healthy fats.
-They’re full of vitamins, nutrients, and fiber12.
-A healthy diet should include these foods and be low in processed foods with saturated fats13.
+This reduces the risk of heart and blood vessel diseases.
+Avocadoes, nuts seeds, and whole grains are good sources of healthy fats.

-“Replacing saturated fats with plant-based, unsaturated fats can help improve heart health and reduce the risk of cardiovascular disease.”
+Replacing saturated fats with plant-based, unsaturated fats can help improve heart health and reduce the risk of cardiovascular disease.

 Nutrient Recommended Daily Intake Key Sources